deckmoss/deckmoss.github.io/content/uebermich/Myself/index.md

 ## Digital Autonomy Since 2007

-As teenager with more time and more enthusiasm than budget, I liberated myself from the disadvantages of commercial software.
+As a teenager with more recreational time and enthusiasm than budget, I liberated myself from the disadvantages of commercial software.

 Self-Taught Engagement in
 - Free Operating Systems